Diagonal supersymmetry for coinvariant rings: Universal series for the symmetric group

 We make the following natural conjecture.

-\begin{conjecture} There are nonzero $c_{\lambda\mu}$ in the expansion of the multigraded Frobenius series of $R_n^{(k',j')}$ (equation~\eqref{eq:expansion-prime}) which are not determined by the expansion of the multigraded Frobenius series of $R_n^{(k,j)}$ (equation~\eqref{eq:expansion}) when $(k,j)$ and $(k',j')$ are incomparable in the componentwise order. \end{conjecture}
+\begin{conjecture} For sufficiently large $n$, there are nonzero $c_{\lambda\mu}$ in the expansion of the multigraded Frobenius series of $R_n^{(k',j')}$ (equation~\eqref{eq:expansion-prime}) which are not determined by the expansion of the multigraded Frobenius series of $R_n^{(k,j)}$ (equation~\eqref{eq:expansion}) when $(k,j)$ and $(k',j')$ are incomparable in the componentwise order. \end{conjecture}

 Then we verify some small cases of this conjecture with the following result.